 This theater hosts both films and live events, offering a total of 202 exclusive seats.
 It’s a perfect place to relax, sit back with a glass of wine and enjoy a movie.

 15. Cineteca Del Matadero, Madrid, Spain

 Huge glowing baskets surround the staircases of this former slaughterhouse in Madrid that Spanish architects Churtichaga + Quadra-Salcedo have converted into a cinema.
-First constructed at the start of the 20th century, the Cineteca Matadero was used as an abattoir and livestock market for around 85 years, but is now renovated to accomodate two cinema screens, a film studio, an archive and a terrace for outdoor screenings.
+First constructed at the start of the 20th century, the Cineteca Matadero was used as an abattoir and livestock market for around 85 years but is now renovated to accommodate two cinema screens, a film studio, an archive and a terrace for outdoor screenings.

 The Archipelago Cinema is simply the coolest cinema in the world and offers a movie experience that no other cinema could possibly match.
 It is an auditorium raft designed to float on the sea and watch a movie.

-Designed by architect Alexander Aimwell Cantin built by Donald Rheem in 1941, the art-deco style Orinda Theatre is a true treasure.
+Designed by architect Alexander Aimwell Cantin and built by Donald Rheem in 1941, the art-deco style Orinda Theatre is a true treasure.
 Orinda Theater plays true to the past with its nostalgic decor, but also shows hit movies from today.

 18. Regent Cinema, Brisbane, Australia